clrung/Wordgame/README.md

 $ javac ./src/* -d bin/
 ```

 Next, cd into the bin directory, and run the WordGame driver, supplying it with a dictionary file as an argument.
-A dictionary file simply contains a list of I have included a dictionary file, dictionary.dat, in the root of this project.
+A dictionary file simply contains the list of possible words.
+I have included a sample 8938-word dictionary file, dictionary.dat, in the root of this project.

 ```
 $ cd bin